 It is recommended to allow up to 4 hours to visit the Alhambra but in my experience, I would like to spend twice as much time there as it is an enormous complex.
 In fact, I would come back and purchase a ticket for the Gardens, as it is almost impossible to truly see them without spending hours getting lost in these amazing gardens.

 The Alhambra is an incredibly popular location as you can imagine and only 6000 or so visitors are allowed in per day to protect the site.
 You should book your tickets online at least 3 months in advance to get into the various areas you wish to see.
 Your ticket includes a visit to the Nasrid Palaces, you can choose the time you want to visit the Palaces but you must be at the line before your allotted time or you won’t be allowed in.
 See below for more details on this aspect of your visit.
 You can purchase a skip the line ticket and get a guided tour from Viator.

-There are several types of tickets to the Alhambra including:
+Types of tickets to the Alhambra

 - General Alhambra Entrance: 14 Euros (daytime, includes everything, self-guided)